Albert Saijo: The Backpacker

 Saijo's The Backpacker (1972) is a short book offering guidance on how backpackers can enter a spiritual psychedelic experience.
-A new edition featuring an expanded section on food was published in 1977.
+The original edition was a mere 96 pages with a cover price of $1.95.
+A new edition featuring an expanded section on food was published in 1977 which expanded the book to nearly 200 pages.
 Reviewing The Backpacker in the hiking magazine Backpacker in 1973, Denise Van Lear wrote that "no other book so graciously portrays nature's lure as it relates to hikers.
 Saijo's eloquent prose will transform you."

 Outspeaks

 Saijo moved from Northern California to Volcano, Hawaii in the early 1990s.
 Six years later, when he was 71 years old, he published Outspeaks: A Rhapsody (1997), a lyrical memoir.
 His poetry in Outspeaks is written entirely in capital letters and punctuated with dashes, resembling the work of the poets of the Beat Generation, yet though his poems take a stream-of-consciousness form Saijo did not adhere to Kerouac's mode of spontaneous prose.
 In his best-known poem, "EARTH SLANGUAGE WITH ENGLISH ON IT" he explains his style by expressing a wish for a "UNIVERSAL GRAMMAR", a "BIRTHRIGHT TONGUE" with "NO FORMAL-VERNACULAR OR DEMOTIC-HIERATIC OPPOSITION".
 With this "slanguage", he approaches topics including racism, the environment, technology and religion often from unexpected angles.
 Outspeaks also includes Saijo's recollections of his road trip with Kerouac and Welch, and is grounded in the 1960s: Saijo writes "I CONSIDER MYSELF A CHILD OF THE '60S—IT WAS WHEN I BECAME A REBORN HUMAN".